-The Illinois Constitution says that any bill finally passed after May 31 may not take effect until June 1 of the next year, unless the bill declares an earlier effective date and is passed by at least three-fifths of the total membership of each house.
-That provision is meant to encourage legislative adjournment by May 31.
+The Illinois Constitution says that any bill finally passed after May 31 may not take effect until June 1 of the next year, unless the bill declares an earlier effective date and is passed by at least three-fifths of the total membership of each house.6 That provision is meant to encourage legislative adjournment by May 31.
 Another effect of this provision is to increase the minority party's leverage in June if the majority lacks the votes to pass a budget for the next fiscal year, which begins July 1.

 In 2000 the General Assembly adjourned its spring session on April 15.
 In more recent years, sessions have followed the more typical pattern of ending in May (2006, 2008, 2010, 2013, 2014, 2018), June (2002, 2009, 2011, 2016, and 2019), or even July (2004).
 (Due to disagreements over budget issues in 2004, the General Assembly adjourned without passing a budget, but completed action during 17 special sessions called by the Governor in July.)
 The 2007 session ran intermittently, along with numerous special sessions in the months of July, August, and September.
 In 2012 the House adjourned on May 31 and the Senate on June 1.
 Lacking complete fiscal year budgets, the 99th General Assembly remained in continuous session in the summer of 2015.
-The table "Important Dates for the 101st General Assembly" near the end of this chapter gives dates of actions in the 101st General Assembly.